dotnet/sdk/documentation/TemplateEngine/Testing-your-templates.md

    ]
 }
 ```
+At the moment the tests included to this framework are not run as part of local or CI build process for dotnet/templating repo, however can be used for testing the custom templates by template authors.

 ## Configuring Test Tasks
 The various tests available each have a unique name, called a "handler" in the task configuration.
 In addition to identifying the basic test type to run, the handler name/value pair is required in all test tasks.
 The other optional or required parameters are specific to the various tests, as explained below.
 In task configurations, all paths are assumed to be relative to the base directory of the created template (unless otherwise stated).